milandahal213/AruduinoTests/WIO Terminal/RPiscreenWIO/ReadMe.md

 Download and save the wioscreen folder on your /home/pi folder.
 Access the library by importing wioscreen on python.
 Make sure you are running [this](https://github.com/milandahal213/AruduinoTests/tree/master/WIO%20Terminal/SPIKEscreenWIO/on%20WIO) Arduino code on WIO Terminal.
+Connect the WIO Terminal on one of the USB ports and run the following code on your Pi.